nlebeck/CouchPotato/README.md

 ### Hulu

-Hulu fairly well with CouchPotato.
+Hulu also works well with CouchPotato.
 The controls are virtually identical to the Amazon Video controls described above.
 The one difference is that you have to use the Start button rather than the A button to pause/unpause.